Forcepoint/fp-pta-overview/initial_setup.md

 This is handled via https://github.com/Forcepoint/fp-pta-host-template-centos-7-prod Clone that repository to your workstation and follow the directions in the readme.

-1. You now have the templates that you need.
-You're ready to create your PTA Controller, which is a Jenkins instance that you use to run jobs for creating your templates and other systems.
+1. You now have the template VMs that you need.
+You're ready to create your PTA Controller, which is a Jenkins instance that you use to run jobs for creating your templates and other systems automatically.
 This is handled via https://github.com/Forcepoint/fp-pta-host-ptacontroller-master Clone that repository to your workstation and follow the directions in the readme.